reflectoring/reflectoring.github.io/content/blog/2022/2022-08-20-testing-feature-flags.md

 This code checks if a feature is enabled and then returns either returns the string "new" or the string "old".
 What is there to test?

-What if we accidentally invert the feature flag value in the `if` condition?
+Even in this simple scenario, let’s consider what happens if we accidentally invert the feature flag value in the `if` condition:

 ```java
 class SystemUnderTest {